chrisjsherm/stripe-api-client-typescript/README.md

 ### CloudFormation

-To get started with AWS CloudFormation, you need to create an EC2 key pair on your computer and add it to AWS EC2 in the region you want to use.
+1. To get started with AWS CloudFormation, you need to create an EC2 key pair on your computer and add it to AWS EC2 in the region you want to use.
 You can add the key pair under <b>EC2 > Network & Security > Key Pairs</b>

-In the AWS console, visit SES to create an identity for your domain.
+2. In the AWS console, <b>visit SES to create an identity for your domain</b>.
 You will need to go through the DNS verification process and then create an SMTP user.

-Copy `.env.production.remote.example` to `.env.production.remote` and replace
+3. Copy `.env.production.remote.example` to `.env.production.remote` and replace
    values, as necessary.
 If you have not already done this with the other `.env` files, do so now.

-Copy `cloud-formation/params.example.json` to `cloud-formation/params.json`,
+4. Copy `cloud-formation/params.example.json` to `cloud-formation/params.json`,
    updating the values.

-#### Create stack

-1. Run from the root directory:
+5. Run from the root directory:

    ```shell
    aws cloudformation create-stack --stack-name medspaah-ec2 \